 - Luxury Hotel & Resort Collection: Benefits at over 900 properties around the world, like daily breakfast for two, complimentary WiFi, and room upgrades when available.

-- Shop Through Chase: Get additional points at participating merchants, like Ulta Beauty, Groupon, The Apple Store, and The Home Depot.
+- Shop Through Chase: Get additional points at participating merchants, like Ulta Beauty, Groupon, The Apple Store, and The Home Depot (current offers at the time of publication).

 - Chase Preferred Experiences: Invitations to exclusive events in big cities and select locations around the world.